 The choice of mechanisms increases the timekeeper’s value a great deal since it is a lot more dependable and robust than the aforementioned combination of something like an ETA 2824 plus add-on chrono module riding atop of it.
 The caliber also allowed to make the device a millimeter or so thinner than it could have been in the latter case thus making it more comfortable to wear with a shirt with tight cuffs.
 Its organically sculpted body with almost no sharp angles and lots of smoothed, flowing lines, too, helps to make the Time Square a lot more pleasant on a wrist than a lot of other cushion-shaped models that use more straightforward approach and thus look and feel a lot more cumbersome.

-Since the movement’s modification seems to be limited to its oscillating weight (well, it also features blued and polished screw heads), the watch features the same standard dial layout, which is as well-balanced and easily readable as extremely boring and even annoying.
+Since the movement’s modification is limited to the oscillating weight (well, it also features blued and polished screw heads), the watch features the same standard dial layout, which is as well-balanced and easily readable as extremely boring and even annoying.

 I also don’t like the fact that the huge hour markers come without any lume, however, the hour and minute hands look broad enough for the patches of Superluminova on them to make the Time Square Chronograph easily readable even at night.